-What are the Four Types of Multiple Sclerosis?
+What are the four types of MS?

-- No disease progression occurs during recovery periods
+- No disease progression occurs during recovery periods.

-- No distinct relapses or remissions
+- There are no distinct relapses or remissions.

-- The rate of progression varies over time with occasional plateaus and improvements
+- The rate of progression varies over time with occasional plateaus and improvements.

-- The disease develops steadily during the course, with or without flare-ups, remissions or plateaus
+- The disease develops steadily during the course, with or without flare-ups, remissions or plateaus.

 - Not enough data is available to determine if treatment significantly delays disease progression.

-- Clear attacks of worsening neurological function
+- There are clear attacks of worsening neurological function.

 Learn More from Shepherd Center